Hark at Barker

 Each show began with a spoof news item read by Barker as the announcer.
 He would then introduce the main part of the programme, a lecture to be given by Lord Rustless (also Barker) on a different topic each week from his stately home, Chrome Hall.
 Helped and hindered by Rustless' secretary (Mildred) Bates, his Butler Badger, his bad-tempered Cook, his incoherent gardener Dithers and (in Series 2) his buxom, near-mute maid Effie, these lectures invariably degenerated into farce, and were frequently interrupted by comic sketches on location or in the studio which also starred Barker in differing roles.

 Barker reprised the role of Lord Rustless in the BBC series His Lordship Entertains, and played very similar characters in Futtock's End and the Two Ronnies specials The Picnic and By the Sea.

 Writers

-The Chrome Hall sequences were written by Peter Cauldfield (a pseudonym of Alan Ayckbourn).
-Writers on the sketches included Gerald Wiley (Barker), Eric Idle, and the team of Graeme Garden and Bill Oddie (some of their sketches reprised material from I'm Sorry I'll Read That Again, and another was a forerunner of The Goodies episode "Bunfight at the OK Tea Room").
+The Chrome Hall sequences were written by "Peter Caulfield" (a pseudonym of Alan Ayckbourn).
+During the first season, the sketches were written by Barker under his pseudonym "Gerald Wiley", generally with separate sketch contributions from one or both of the team of Graeme Garden and Bill Oddie.
+(Some of the Garden/Oddie sketches reprised material from I'm Sorry, I'll Read That Again, and another was a forerunner of The Goodies episode "Bunfight at the OK Tea Room").
+There were also other occasional sketch contributors during season 1, notably Eric Idle who contributed material to episode 3.

+For season 2, sketch material was written by Gerald Wiley and Bernard McKenna.